javascript-tutorial/en.javascript.info/8-web-components/1-webcomponents-intro/article.md

 Once again, the whole "component" thing is nothing special.

-There exist many frameworks and development methodologies to build them, each one equipped with its own bells and whistles.
+There exist many frameworks and development methodologies to build them, each with its own bells and whistles.
 Usually, special CSS classes and conventions are used to provide "component feel" -- CSS scoping and DOM encapsulation.

 "Web components" provide built-in browser capabilities for that, so we don't have to emulate them any more.